summer school

 Theme

-For this first edition of the Malvaux Summer School, we want to return to the foundations of our bodily and eco-somatic practices, namely our ability to listen.
-Over the course of a week, we’ll be forming an ephemeral community of explorers of our bodies in the Malvaux forest.
-Listen to yourself, a group, a forest and its inhabitants.
-Listening to enter into a relationship with oneself and beyond in a specific environment.
-Like a pre-movement, a prerequisite for gestures and interaction.
-Be abundant together, sing, dance.
-Be silent, watchful, at rest.
-Every day, our practices are transdisciplinary, involving movement, voice, drawing and writing.
+For this first edition of the Malvaux summer school, we want to return to the foundations of our bodily and eco-somatic practices, namely our capacity to listen.
+For one week, we’ll be forming an ephemeral community of explorers of our bodies, located in the Malvaux forest.
+Listening to ourselves, to a group, to a forest and its inhabitants.
+Listening to enter into a relationship with oneself and beyond oneself in a specific environment.
+Like a pre-movement, a prerequisite for gesture and interaction.
+To be abundant together, to sing, to dance.
+To be silent, on the lookout, at rest.
+Every day our practices will be transdisciplinary, involving movement, voice, drawing and writing.

 Guests

 Joanne Clavel is a researcher in Ecological Humanities at the CNRS.
 She will share with us her sensitive knowledge, at the crossroads of art and science.
-She asks how thinking-feeling-acting is articulated in the interweaving of the living, or how experiences of situated natures go beyond the great Western dualisms.
+She examines how thinking-feeling-acting is articulated in the interweaving of the living, or how experiences of situated natures transcend the great Western dualisms.

 Organizers

 Eve Chariatte is a choreographer.
-She is passionate about fascias (connective tissues in the human body) and their ability to make us sensitive/ attuned to an environment.
-She will propose exercises for activating the web of the fascial system, as well as scores of sensitive cartographies that she has imagined over the last few years.
+She is passionate about fascia (the connective tissue of the human body) and its capacity to make us sensitive/aware of an environment.
+She will propose exercises to activate the web of the fascial system, as well as scores of sensitive cartographies she has imagined over the last few years.

 Gregory Stauffer is a choreographer and researcher.
-His work draws as much from movement and the expressive arts as from drawing and writing.
+His work draws as much on movement and the expressive arts as on drawing and writing.
 In recent years, he has been conducting research into sustainability and resilience in creative processes.
-Inspired and educated by plants and ecological gardening for 20 years, he weaves links between these fields.
+Inspired and instructed by plants and ecological gardening for 20 years, he weaves links between these fields.

 Dates